rhiokim/electron-floating-app/README.md

 ## Features

 Actually, there is no feature.
-It's just proof of concept
+It's just proof of concept to realize floating application with Electron and SVG animation

+You can see 4 style.css in `index.html` and then if you want to change the style just clean the comment block after that you need to adjust mainBrowser configuration `width` and `height` properties

 ## How to run

+After clone this repository

 ```
 $ yarn